pitkley/dfw/README.md

 I have reimplemented DFWFW in Rust for two reasons:

-1. DFWFW has lost compatibility with the Docker API starting with release 17.04.0-ce.
+1. DFWFW had lost compatibility with the Docker API starting with release 17.04.0-ce, although this [has been fixed][dfwfw-issue-13] in the meantime.

-    This is very likely due to a change in Dockers web API regarding getting networks and their containers, see [this relevant issue][moby-issue-32686].
-Now, it would almost certainly have been easier to fix this issue in DFWFW -- if not for me, maybe for the maintainer.
-I have [created an issue][dfwfw-issue-13] to give the DFWFW maintainer a heads-up.

-2. But the main reason for this reimplementation was that I found a real-life project to tackle with Rust.
+2. The main reason for this reimplementation was that I found a real-life project to tackle with Rust.
 This project allowed me to delve into quite a few different aspects and facets of Rust and especially its eco-system, amongst others:

   * [`clap`][crates-clap], for parsing of command line arguments
   * [`chan`][crates-chan], for easy messaging and coordination between threads